Modular sugarcane manufacturing · Indonesia

 One product, one buyer

 The whole crop funnels into refined sugar.
-Juice, vinegar, feed, fiber, bioethanol — all higher-value categories — go un-monetized.
+Juice, vinegar, feed, fiber — all higher-value categories — go un-monetized.

 The SugarNet solution